What to Do Immediately After a Pennsylvania Car Accident

 2. Take a Safe Position

 If the Erie car accident was a minor one and there appears to be no serious injury, move your car to the side of the road and away from traffic.
-If anyone was injured in the car accident, or if your car cannot be moved, then you and your passengers should stay in your car with your seatbelts on.
+If anyone was injured in the car accident, or if your car cannot be moved, then you and your passengers should stay in your car with your seat belts on.
 Put on your flashers.

 3. Call the Police

 Call the police, even for minor car accidents.
-Not every jurisdiction requires a police response to every accident but it's best to report it anyhow.
+Not every jurisdiction requires a police response to every accident, but it’s best to report it anyhow.

 4. Collect Information